mason finance staff and clients at client appreciation night

 Get in touch today

-Basically, this is the opposite of a variable rate loan.
+Basically, this is the opposite of a variable-rate loan.
 Your interest rate and repayments will stay the same during the fixed term, no matter what.
 So no surprises.
+Fixed-rate loans are a popular choice for borrowers who want certainty around their repayments while they settle into a new home.

 Get in touch today